linux-qa/linux-qa/README.md

 ## Monthly call

-The next call is: Thursday 6th February @ 16:00 UTC.
+The next call is: Thursday 6th March @ 09:00 UTC.

 The agenda is [here](https://pad.gnome.org/Cva60O0bQz2Rls2ArIvJhw#), please add topics that you want to discuss.